toko10000/codeclub-world/README.md

 Code Club World
 ===============

-A worldwide network of coding clubs for children aged 9–11.
+A worldwide network of coding clubs for children.

 **The mission of CodeClubWorld.org** is to give every child in the world the chance to learn to code by providing project materials and